tonioloewald/bindinator.js/docs/react.md

   <li data-list="_component_.list:_auto_" data-bind="text=.text"></li>
 ```
 Note the use of `_auto_` to get `b8r` to auto-generate _unique_ ids for the array elements.
 (Not "probably" unique.
 Guaranteed unique.)
-If we wanted to do it the same was as React
+If we wanted to do it more like React
 did, we'd generate `id` in some way, e.g. [uuid](?source=source/uuid.js), and have
 `data-list="_component_.list:id"` here.